hanami/events/README.md

 ```

 #### Redis
 Redis adapter works only with `ConnectionPool` gem.
-Hanami events uses redis `SUBSCRIBE` under the hood.
+Hanami events uses redis `BRPOPLPUSH` under the hood.
+It's mean that all your events will save in redis.
+Be careful!

 ```ruby
 redis = ConnectionPool.new(size: 5, timeout: 5) { Redis.new(host: 'localhost', port: 6379) }